shohei-kojima/MEGAnE/README.md

 ```

 ### Step 2.
 Joint calling
-- After the analysis of multiple BAM/CRAM files, you can make a joint call.
+- After analyzing multiple BAM/CRAM files, you can make a joint call.
 - This will take several hours when merging 1000s samples.
 - MEGAnE supports joint calling from massive WGS (e.g. 10s of thousands).
 For more details, please see the [Wiki](https://github.com/shohei-kojima/MEGAnE/wiki) page.